idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book.md

 - Goal:

-  - Engineer is self aware
+  - Engineer and Manager shared understanding of promo gaps and plan.
-  - Engineer comes to conclusion himself
+  - Engineer feels they came to conclusion himself
-  - Engineers feels on track
-  - Engineer aspires to get to that level
+  - Engineer aspires to get to that level, and feels on track
+  - Engineer gets new opportunities/support required.
   - Engineer doesn't want to be over leveled
-  - Engineer gets new opportunities/support required.

-- Start w assume engineer right - lets look at the criteria together.
+- How: Start w assume engineer right - lets look at the criteria together.

   - Skim now and deep dive in next 1:1
   - Ask for self evaluation
   - Review and get on same page, sometimes manager thinks below and above what eng does.
   - Go over with examples together
   - Ask "How would you describe your behavior vs someone else's"
-  - Ask what gaps do you see
+  - Ask "What gaps do you see"

-- Create plan to close the gaps
+- How: Create a shared plan create plan to close the gaps
   - Projects that stretch in those areas
   - Mentors that can help close the gap on those areas
   - Training/etc

+Promotion fever is my word for engineers that are completely focused on promotions above all else.
+In general they fall into a few categories: 1) Not Ready, 2) Just hired, and believe under levelled 3) Ready, but didn't get promo due to bad luck.
+Regardless, we go through the promotion preparation process.

 ### How do you identify and grow potential managers?